The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Methodology

-Atomic interactions were described using the MACE machine-learned interatomic potential \cite{batatia2022mace}.
-A range of models were tested, including \texttt{mace-mpa-0-medium} and \texttt{MACE-MATPES-PBE-0} run with a customised branch of the Github MACE code edited to return pairwise forces \footnote{branched at commit e2842aadd15a57580e8564b050bd6b4eee852b7d with full code with all changes at \href{https://github.com/edwardsmith999/mace/}{https://github.com/edwardsmith999/mace/}}.
+Atomic interactions were described using the MACE machine-learned interatomic potential \citep{batatia2022mace}.
+A range of models were tested, including \texttt{mace-mpa-0-medium} and \texttt{MACE-MATPES-PBE-0} run with a customised branch of the Github MACE code edited to return pairwise forces \footnote{branched at commit e2842aadd15a57580e8564b050bd6b4eee852b7d with full code and all changes at \href{https://github.com/edwardsmith999/mace/}{https://github.com/edwardsmith999/mace/} for reproducibility.
+The ASE code to do this was added to the main MACE repository by the author and this functionality has been included in the main MACE releases as edge\_forces from version 0.3.13 onwards.
+An example of using MACE versions later than 0.3.13 is also included in the code provided with this publication.}.
 The model was run on a CUDA-enabled GPU (NVIDIA 4060Ti) using the NVIDIA cuEquivariance library for acceleration \citep{cuEquivariance}, run with pytorch 2.8, CUDA kernel 12.6 and CUDA Version 560.35.03.
 The calculation of surface crossings for the MoP calculation is accelerated using Numba \citep{Numba}.